Milburn, Cumbria: Geography

 From an agricultural perspective, however, the Geopark is simply an area of poorly drained grazing that becomes progressively less useful as its altitude increases.
 Nevertheless, the lower slopes of the inlier are still sufficiently valuable to be enclosed, largely with drystone walling, and are used for grazing sheep and cattle.
 Fell ponies are also raised here.
 Immediately above the village, this area is known as Red Carle.

 Still further to the north, the steep fellsides above the Inlier are unenclosed and grazed exclusively by sheep.
 In the past this would perhaps be best described as "ranching" as, in the summer the sheep would range freely over the top of the Pennine escarpment and down into Teesdale.
 Regular "gathers" would be held to round them up for dipping and shearing.
-Much has changed in this respect, however, since the catastrophic foot-and-mouth outbreak of 2001.
+Much has changed in this respect, however, since the foot-and-mouth outbreak of 2001.
 The "hefted" herds which had previously acquired a useful territorial instinct were all lost and are now only slowly being replaced.
 The old "commoner" system, whereby grazing (and other) rights were granted exclusively to individuals, has also been bought out by English Nature, concerned about the effect of over-grazing.
 Sheep numbers are now closely controlled.
 English Nature is also attempting to develop the diversity of the fell side habitat and has planted selected areas with hardy indigenous species such as juniper.
 A particular aim is to re-introduce the black grouse to the area.

-The Moorhouse Nature Reserve is entered immediately above the intake wall, the final drystone wall of the enclosed grazing.
-The Reserve stretches right over the Pennine ridge and down into Teesdale.
-It is a wilderness area of great beauty, traversed in the East-West direction by the Pennine Way which runs along the very crest of the escarpment.
-During winter months conditions up here are best described as Arctic.
+The Moorhouse nature reserve is entered immediately above the intake wall, the final drystone wall of the enclosed grazing.
+The reserve stretches right over the Pennine ridge and down into Teesdale.
+It is a wilderness area of great beauty, traversed in the east-west direction by the Pennine Way which runs along the very crest of the escarpment.
+During winter months, conditions up here are best described as Arctic.

 The higher fellsides are also rich in mineral deposits and were formerly mined extensively.
 A typical site situated just above the Middle Tongue Beck at NY 692/321 is known as the New Greuve Shop and seems to have yielded a variety of minerals ranging from coal to lead.
 This level is of particular interest as a large rock above the entrance has been inscribed with the initials of some of the miners.
 Some of these belong to families whose descendants still live in Milburn.
-The largest mine in the area, Silver Band, is outside Milburn Parish but was a major source of employment in the village.
+The largest mine in the area, Silver Band, is outside Milburn parish but was a major source of employment in the village.
 Miners would walk to work—a journey taking about two hours in each direction and involving a climb from Milburn of around 800 metres.